Love Lockdown: Background and recording

 Inspired by 1980s synthpop icons such as Phil Collins, Gary Numan and Boy George for the material on 808s & Heartbreak, West considered the tracks to be more minimal and functional due to him making usage of the Roland TR-808 drum machine.
 West stated his intention was to juxtapose the mechanical sounds of the Auto-Tune and 808s with the more traditional sounds of taiko drums and choir monks.
 "Love Lockdown" was premiered live by West at the 2008 MTV Video Music Awards on September 7.
 Two days later, West admitted via his blog that the song was his favorite to date at the time and had been written a week and a half before the premiere.
 In an interview with Kiss FM, West revealed that it was one of the first two tracks created by him once he went "into album mode" after the success of Graduation.
 On September 10, 2008, West shared the song through his blog.
 The shared version was met with generally negative responses from fans of West, including an Underwriter blog critic that heavily appreciated his previous works.
 Replying to his fans, West confirmed via his blog that the song was being re-recorded: "Your prayers have been answered!
 There's a new version of 'Love Lockdown' coming."
-Simultaneously, West revealed that he "re-sung it" and the song was being mastered while telling those that do not like auto-tune it is "too bad" because West loves the effect and has been using it since his debut studio album The College Dropout (2004); "Love Lockdown" was ultimately released as a single on September 18, 2008.
+Simultaneously, West revealed that he "re-sung it" and the song was being mastered while telling those who do not like Auto-Tune it is "too bad" because he loves the effect and has been using it since his debut studio album The College Dropout (2004); "Love Lockdown" was ultimately released as a single on September 18, 2008.
 The cover art for the single features PostScript's Type 4 font, which West described as "perfected" to please all the "design snobs, lol".
 On September 25, 2008, West posted six stems for the song to his blog, each featuring isolated song portions of "Love Lockdown", and the stems were used to enable fans to remix the song.
 The stems included an a cappella, distorted vocals, the piano, and the outro synth-beat.
 West went on to name "Love Lockdown" as an example of him creating a track "that people never heard before".